1442 West Commercial Ave

 The Rice County Sheriff’s Office is a progressive and professional full-service law-enforcement agency consisting of nine certified/commissioned personnel; which includes the Sheriff, Undersheriff, Full Time Regular and Part Time Deputies with a combined total experience of over eighty-years.
 All certified law-enforcement officers are graduates of the Kansas Law Enforcement Training Center (KLETC) located in Hutchinson, Kansas.
 Additionally, all full time personnel must maintain a minimum of 40 hours approved law-enforcement related continuing education on an annual basis to maintain their state certification.

 Several key support staff positions are instrumental and necessary for the effective operation and development of the Rice County Sheriff’s Office.
-Non-Commissioned personnel include the Office Manager, Jail Administrator, Office Secretary/Administrative Assistant, Detention Staff, Maintenance Staff, and one, part time Civil Process Server.
+Non-Commissioned personnel include the Office Manager, Jail Captain, Office Secretary/Administrative Assistant, Detention Staff, Maintenance Staff, and one, part time Civil Process Server.

-The Sheriff, Undersheriff, Jail Administrator and Office Manager primarily make up the administrative, personnel support and leadership team of the entire agency.
+The Sheriff, Undersheriff, Jail Captain and Office Manager primarily make up the administrative, personnel support and leadership team of the entire agency.
 Administrative functions include, but are not limited to; the preparation and management of the departmental budgets, implementing expense control guidelines, management of the recruitment and hiring processes, addressing internal human resource issues, ensuring staff development and training objectives are met and supervising procedural related responsibilities for their respective division.

 Patrol and Investigations Division: